vondruska/tempy/README.md

 There are things like [ESPHome](https://esphome.io/) that does this.
 But I wanted to tinker with ESP8266 boards plus learn to see how far everything has evolved since my automated pet feeder 10+ years ago.

 ## Options
 Currently, configuration / options like Wifi and MQTT connection settings are housed in an included header file `secrets.h`.
-An example file is available `secrets_example.h`.
+An example file is available `secrets_build.h`.

 | Key | Description |
 | --- | ----------- |